wp-plugins/tinybutton/readme.txt

 4. Please visit www.tinybutton.com to create a new TinyButton account (if you don't have one).
 5. In the TinyButton widget configuration window enter your TinyButton credentials and click 'Save'.

+IMPORTAN: Please note that localhost is not supported as a Site URL at www.tinybutton.com .
+Also the TinyButton Editor should be opened from the site`s root folder (e.g. http://localhost/wordpress/?tinybutton)

 == Frequently Asked Questions ==

 = How does Human Translation work? =